List of October Revolution Parades in Moscow: 1920s

 There was no military parades held in 1920 and 1921.
 On 7 November 1922, a parade was held in honor of the fifth anniversary of the revolution, with the Chairman of the Revolutionary Military Council Leon Trotsky who inspected the parade and gave the keynote speech.
-It was the first to be held in the new Soviet era.
 In 1923, the first aerial filming of Moscow and Red Square was made and for the first time, artillery tractors participated in the parade.
 In 1924, the parade was opened by students of the Red Army Academy, who marched past Lenin's Mausoleum.
 The 1925 parade was not held due to the mourning period for Mikhail Frunze.

 In 1926, The Parade Troops of The Moscow Garrison was received by Kliment Voroshilov.

 In 1927, Red Square hosted the huge parade that took place on the 10th anniversary of the revolution.
 A consolidated regiment of sailors from the Baltic Fleet and the Black Sea Fleet, as well as the North Caucasian Cavalry Regiment, the Joint State Political Directorate, and the People's Commissariat of Railways.
 There were no armored cars and tanks and due to inclement weather, the flypast over Red Square was canceled.
 Mikhail Kalinin was that year's parade inspector, and it would prove to be the last time the inspection was done on foot.

 In 1928, The Parade was hosted by Mikhail Kalinin.

 In 1929, The Parade was hosted by Kliment Voroshilov.
 Ieronim Uborevich commanded the parade.
 Cars, motorcycles, mechanized artillery, armored cars, light and heavy tanks passed in front of the central tribune.
 Squadrons flew across the sky.